This creamy Boursin pasta is rich, garlicky and made with a simple 5-ingredient sauce. Better yet, it’s ready in just 10 minutes!

 c) Smoked Sausage Subs – You can really use any filling you fancy, just keep it to the same amount (around 3.5oz/100g).
 Bacon, Leftover Chicken, Mushrooms and Spinach all work well!

-d) Leftovers - As the pasta rests the sauce with thicken again, so I recommend reheating any leftovers in a pan over low heat with a splash of milk to loosen the sauce up again.
+d) Leftovers – As the pasta rests, the sauce will thicken again, so I recommend reheating any leftovers in a pan over low heat with a splash of milk to loosen the sauce up again.

 e) Calories – per portion (shared between two people).